criyle/go-judge/README.md

 - The default binding address for the gRPC executor server is `:5051`.
 Can be specified with `-grpc-addr` flag.
 (Notice: need to set `ES_ENABLE_GRPC=1` environment variable to enable GRPC endpoint)
 - The default concurrency is `4`, Can be specified with `-parallelism` flag.
 - The default file store is in memory, local cache can be specified with `-dir` flag.
-- The default log level is debug, use `-silent` to disable logs.
+- The default log level is debug, use `-silent` to disable logs or use `-release` to enable release logger (auto turn on if in docker).
+- The default CGroup prefix is `executor_server`, Can be specified with `-cgroup-prefix` flag.
-- `-token` to add token-based authentication to REST / gRPC
+- `-auth-token` to add token-based authentication to REST / gRPC
 - `-src-prefix` to restrict `src` copyIn path (need to be absolute path)
 - `-time-limit-checker-interval` specifies time limit checker interval (default 100ms)

 #### Environment Variables

-Environment variable will override command line arguments if they both present.
+Environment variable will be override by command line arguments if they both present.
+All command line arguments have its correspond environment variable.

 - The http binding address specifies as `ES_HTTP_ADDR=addr`
 - The grpc binding address specifies as `ES_GRPC_ADDR=addr`